opennode/waldur-core/docs/api/project.rst

 descending sorting prefix field name with a **-**.

 - ?o=name - sort by project name;
-- ?o=project_group - sort by project's group names
+- ?o=project_group_name - sort by project's group names
 - ?o=vcpu - sort by project's quota of vCPU number;
 - ?o=ram - sort by project's quota of RAM;
 - ?o=storage - sort by project's quota of storage;